metaedit

 arguments, the current commit message is modified.
 To edit

-the commit message for a different commit, specify -r
+the commit message for a different commit, specify -r REV

 .
 To edit the commit messages for multiple commits,